 To promote physical fitness by recognizing members of the Association who achieve a maximum score on the Army Physical Fitness Test (APFT).
 Note – In October 2020, the APFT will change to the Army Combat Fitness Test (ACFT) and the maximum score will change (see Criteria below).

 Any person who is a member of the Association at the time the APFT is taken and has not previously received this award or is a student attending a Basic or Advanced Officer, Warrant Officer, or Noncommissioned Officer Course.
-APFT must be taken within the past 12 months.
+APFT (or ACFT when implemented) must be taken within the past 12 months.

 This award is for superior achievement in physical fitness.
 President Theodore Roosevelt established the first Army Physical Fitness Test in the War Department, General Order #240, dated December 4, 1907, when he advocated that it is just as much the duty of those who serve their country to adopt such measures and pursue such habits as will maintain a physical condition fit for service to their country, as it is to cultivate their minds and in fitting themselves for the intellectual duties of their profession.
 A replica of the original medal honors President Roosevelt’s name.

 To be borne by the Adjutant General’s Corps Regimental Association.

 Normally Army School Commandants and School Directors, or AGCRA Chapter Presidents will verify the awardee’s eligibility for this award.
 However, any person having firsthand knowledge of an individual’s achievement can recommend that individual for this award.
 A signed copy of the individual’s APFT score card will accompany the recommendation.
 This recommendation will be forwarded by email (preferred method) to email@example.com or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, PO Box 10026, Fort Jackson, SC 29207-0026.